 Excited?
 We bet you are.
 So let’s see how you can start understanding the process of how to plant potatoes.

-Potatoes thrive on cold weather.
-If you decide to plant the seeds during hot weather, with a temperature of around ninety to ninety five degrees, they may only keel over or die.
+Potatoes thrive in cold weather.
+If you decide to plant the seeds during hot weather, with a temperature of around ninety to ninety-five degrees, they may only keel over or die.

 To ensure its quick growth, remember to take the seed from the fridge before you plant it, and allow it to stay for about a week in a warm window.
 Bright light is essential.

-After that span of time, put them in the spring soil by tossing them and cover with as much mulch of leaves or straw.
+After that span of time, put them in the spring soil by tossing them and covering them with as much mulch of leaves or straw.